Prasannah-ss/SocialMedia/README.md

 # ShareMe Social Media Application
 ![ShareMe](https://i.ibb.co/8cLfj3X/image.png)

-# ConnectHub - Social Media App
+# ShareMe - Social Media App

 Welcome to ShareMe, your personalized social hub where connections thrive!
 Built with the latest in web technology, ConnectHub is a dynamic social media application powered by React.js, delivering a seamless and engaging user experience.